Kynetic Digital

 Unerase's wedge is simple: everyone else is trying to make agents remember more.
 Unerase makes it safe when the agent, tool, or platform forgets everything.

-The challenges
+The constraint

 The hard part was not storing files.
 The hard part was designing the boundary between two users of the same system: the human who owns the agent, and the agent that wants to protect itself.